Manchester United news: Blow for Red Devils as Lingard limps out of AZ Alkmaar match | Goal.com

 The 26-year-old only returned to action against Rochdale in the Carabao Cup last week after spending nearly a month on the sidelines.

-Anthony Martial is also still sidelined with a thigh injury suffered during the defeat to Crystal Palace on August 24 while Eric Bailly is out for the rest of the season.
+Anthony Martial is still out with a thigh injury suffered during the defeat to Crystal Palace on August 24 while Eric Bailly won't be back until next season.

+Luke Shaw and Ashley Young also missed Thursday’s clash with AZ with knocks, meaning Solskjaer handed a full debut to 18-year-old Brandon Williams.

+Though the draw maintained United’s unbeaten start in Group L, they were far from their best in what was a turgid encounter in the Netherlands.